jeffreygray/jeffreygray.github.io/_posts/2023-04-26-how-to-do-this.md

 	1. Ensure it's public
 	2. Click *Settings* > *Pages* > *Source* > *GitHub actions*

-New commits will kick off the GH actions deployment.
+New commits will kick off the GH actions deployment to `<YOUR GITHUB USERNAME>.github.io`.
 That's it!

 ---
 #### More